 Tax Basis of Gifts

 For gifted property, the tax basis for the receiver is generally the lesser of the giver’s tax basis or the FMV of the property on the date of the gift.
-However, both values may need to be tracked, as the different bases may need to be considered depending on whether the property is ultimately disposed of for a gain or for a loss, and how much of that gain or loss will need to be accounted for on a future tax return.
+However, both values may need to be tracked, as the different bases may need to be considered depending on whether the property is ultimately disposed of for again or for a loss, and how much of that gain or loss will need to be accounted for on a future tax return.

 Tax-Free §1031 Exchange

 Generally, the new tax basis is the same as the owner’s tax basis in the old property given up in the exchange, plus any additional costs incurred in the exchange, plus or minus any cash or other property (boot) exchanged in regard to the sale.
-If unlike property (not cash) was exchanged in addition to the like-kind property, then any tax basis adjustment is applied first to the unlike property up the FMV of the property, with any remaining applied to the tax basis adjustment of the like-kind property.
+If unlike property (not cash) was exchanged in addition to the like-kind property, then any tax basis adjustment is applied first to the unlike a property up the FMV of the property, with any remaining applied to the tax basis adjustment of the like-kind property.
 Remember that gain or loss must be recognized on any unlike property given up.

 Property Received for Services

 The amount included in income, which is usually the FMV of the property on the date received, is the tax basis.
-If the parties involved have agreed to a FMV ahead of time, that amount is used as FMV absent any other evidence as to value.
+If the parties involved have agreed to an FMV ahead of time, that amount is used as FMV absent any other evidence as to value.

 Adjustments to Tax Basis

-The costs of improvements generally are not immediately deductible, but add to tax basis.
+The costs of improvements generally are not immediately deductible, but add to a tax basis.
 If there are any reimbursements for improvements made, including tax credits, then these reimbursements are a decrease to tax basis.

 There are some safe harbors available to rental property owners that allow certain expenses below specific threshold levels to be expensed rather than capitalized, which should be discussed with the taxpayer before taking a tax position.

-Depreciation subtracts from tax basis.
+Depreciation subtracts from a tax basis.
 As a reminder, the depreciation amount taken into account when a property is sold is “allowed or allowable,” so always document the tax basis used for property depreciation when depreciation commences.

-If the taxpayer is paid for an easement or other property rights, it is a subtraction from tax basis.
+If the taxpayer is paid for an easement or other property rights, it is a subtraction from a tax basis.

 This article presents a summary of the tax basis rules.
-Depending on the situation, tax basis can become quite confusing for the average taxpayer.
+Depending on the situation, the tax basis can become quite confusing for the average taxpayer.
 Whether the circumstances are simple or complex, Accountants should provide clients with education about tax basis can be a real opportunity to add value to your services.